isc-projects/kea/doc/guide/dhcp4-srv.rst

 Segregating IPv4 Clients in a Cable Network
 -------------------------------------------

-In certain cases, it is useful to mix relay address information, introduced in `Using a Specific Relay Agent for a Subnet <#dhcp4-relay-override>`__, with client classification, explained in `??? <#classify>`__.
-One specific example is in a cable network, where typically modems get addresses from a different subnet than all the devices connected behind them.
+In certain cases, it is useful to mix relay address information (introduced in :ref:`dhcp4-relay-override`), with client classification (explained in :ref:`classify`).
+One specific example is in a cable network, where modems typically get addresses from a different subnet than all the devices connected behind them.

 Let us assume that there is one CMTS (Cable Modem Termination System)